NationalSecurityAgency/kmyth/sgx/demo/server/README.md

 ## Key Sharing Protocol

-The test server uses UDP for consistency with the other KMIP applications in Kmyth.
+The test server uses TCP for network communications.
-The network port is configurable.
+The port number is configurable.

-After starting up, the server waits to receive an init message from the client.
-This establishes the client address info used in all communications from the server to the client.

 The client always shares its signed ephemeral public key first, then the server does the same.